Back to Tennessee

 Plain English: The amendment requires that deeds for real property in Tennessee must be prepared by a licensed attorney, title insurance agent, the owner, or someone with legal authority from the owner, and includes specific verification requirements.

-• The amendment text does not specify penalties for non-compliance or provide detailed forms for affidavits, which may be important but are not covered in this summary.
+• The amendment text does not specify penalties for non-compliance, which may be unclear without further details.

 Amendment 2-0 to HB1762

-Plain English: The amendment requires that deeds of real property in Tennessee must be prepared by a licensed attorney, title insurance company, or owner, with additional verification requirements for affidavits.
+Plain English: The amendment requires that deeds of real property in Tennessee must be prepared by a licensed attorney, title insurance company, or owner with legal authority, and includes specific verification requirements for these documents.

-• Establishes that county registers must refuse to register any deed that does not meet the specified preparation and verification requirements.
+• Specifies that county registers must refuse to register any deed unless it meets the specified preparation and verification requirements.

 Amendment 1-0 to SB1707